 For over a decade Rashiq Fataar has worked collaboratively with government, business and citizens on projects to shape cities, communities and spaces to become more future-focused, innovative and inclusive.

-Our Future Cities has been recognised as one of the leading platforms for cities, urban sustainability and planning in Africa and reaches over 120,000 followers on social media.
+Our Future Cities (OFC) has been recognised as one of the leading platforms for cities, urban sustainability and planning in Africa and reaches over 120,000 followers on social media.

 Fataar leads the research, processes and programmes of OFC which revolve around the intersection of urban planning, housing and public space development, design processes, urban policy, culture, mobility, creative engagement and economics.